▣ Looking back in History

-To commemorate the sacrifices and pay an important tribute to those who served in the Korean War, a ceremony of remembrance and wreath-laying is held every year at the National War Memorial in Ottawa and throughout various regions in Canada.
-The Ministry of Patriots and Veterans Affairs also invites a number of Canadian veterans and bereaved families to Korea every year under the Veterans Revisit Korea Program.
-Similarly, grandchildren of Korean War Veterans have been invited to visit Korea under the Peace Camp for Youth program.
+To commemorate the sacrifices of those who served in the Korean War, a ceremony of remembrance is held every year at the National War Memorial in Ottawa and throughout various cities and towns in Canada.
+Under the ‘Veterans Revisit Korea Program,’ the Ministry of Patriots and Veterans Affairs regularly invites a select number of Canadian veterans and their families to visit Korea.
+Similarly, under the ‘Peace Camp for Youth Program’ grandchildren of Korean War Veterans are also invited to visit Korea on a regular basis.

 50th Anniversary of Diplomatic Relations

 Korea and Canada established formal diplomatic relations in 1963; and two years later, in 1965, Korea opened its first official embassy in Canada.
 In 2013, Canada and Korea celebrated the 50th anniversary of formal diplomatic relations between the two countries.

 Korea's rapid development, democratic evolution and growing regional and international interests, together with its entry into the United Nations in 1991 and accession to the OECD Development Assistance Committee in 2010 have enhanced co-operation between Korea and Canada in a number of areas such as arms control, disarmament, peacekeeping, and development assistance.